-National Commission for Certifying Agencies (NCCA) Guidance Document: Quantifying Panel Targets
+National Commission for Certifying Agencies (NCCA) Guidance Document: Quantifying Panel Targets March 2025 Version 1.2

-May 2024 Version 1.1

-Version 1.1

-Date issued: 05.23.2024

-NCCA Guidance: Quantifying Panel Targets

-For the purposes of compliance with NCCA Standard 13: Panel Composition, certification programs must document panel responsibilities and recruitment processes and define the relevant panel demographic and professional characteristics that support panel composition targets.
+Version 1.2 Date issued: 03.05.2025 NCCA Guidance: Quantifying Panel Targets For the purposes of compliance with NCCA Standard 13: Panel Composition, certification programs must document panel responsibilities and recruitment processes and define the relevant panel demographic and professional characteristics that support panel composition targets.
 Documenting those targets is also a requirement under this standard.
 In addition, the standard requires certification programs to determine which demographic and professional characteristics are essential to target when assembling each panel, considering the roles and responsibilities entrusted to the panel.
 Panel roles and responsibilities should be documented in program policies and procedures.
 This additional guidance regarding Essential Element C is provided to clarify what is expected with respect to setting targets for panel composition, including providing examples of adequate documentation formats.

-Guidance for Meeting the Standard

-Panel composition should be defined based on the function of the panel, keeping in mind the distribution of professional and demographic factors underlying designation holders.
+Guidance for Meeting the Standard Panel composition should be defined based on the function of the panel, keeping in mind the distribution of professional and demographic factors underlying designation holders.
 Factors such as credentials held, years of experience, areas of practice, and geographic regions (as examples) may be considered essential by the sponsoring organization as panel criteria and targets are defined.
 Standard 13, Essential Element C requires quantitative targets for such factors.
 Quantifying panel composition targets may be accomplished in numerous ways.
 It is not necessary to specify an exact number.
 A reasonable range could be specified, and/or minimums and maximums may be employed.
 Stating that the panel will be representative of the certified population of professionals is not sufficient.

-To comply with Standard 13, programs should address the following aspects:
+Essential Element C of Standard 13 specifies that "The program must define the relevant demographic and professional characteristics of panelists and the target composition of each panel.
+Each panel must represent the relevant characteristics of the population to be certified as the program defines them."
+To clarify, this Essential Element does not call for any certification program to establish race-based quotas for their panels, nor to select SMEs based on race, or engage in any other practices that may violate applicable antidiscrimination laws.
+A certification program can demonstrate compliance with this Element with regards to demographic characteristics of panelists by documenting efforts made to recruit SMEs who are from demographic groups that represent the demographic characteristics of the population to be certified, to the extent consistent with applicable law.
+To comply with Standard 13, programs should address the following aspects: 1) Define which characteristics are relevant to the targeted population (e.g., Subject Matter Experts (SMEs) should represent X,Y, and/or Z working environments), include